PMMon/PMMon.github.io/_pages/3_CV.md

 **Duration**: Oct.
 2023 - Sep.
 2026

 - Exploring the path to reasoning in LLMs
-- Published in top-tier conferences such as ACL, COLM, EMNLP
+- Published in top-tier conferences such as ACL, COLM, EMNLP, etc.

 <br/>